tskit-dev/msprime/docs/ancestry.rst

 ++++++++++++++++++
 Notes for ms users
 ++++++++++++++++++

+.. todo:: Should this be promoted to top-level section rather than being
+    in a subsection of models?

 .. todo:: This is copied from the old api.rst page and needs some updating.